About this resource

 People flee overwhelming to neighbouring countries.
 Turkey, Pakistan, Lebanon, and Iran (the top four) are close to major countries of origin.
 The country with the largest proportionate number of refugees is Lebanon, followed by Nauru.
 Australia is 57th on the list.
 The largest number of refugees compared to Gross Domestic Product (GDP) are mostly in Africa.
 Australia is 94th on that list.

 For decades, Australia has been protecting refugees under its Refugee and Humanitarian Program.
-Every year, the Minister of Immigration sets the number of people that will be taken under this Program and determines the priorities for deciding who will be accepted.
-In recent years, the Program has been set at 13,750 places, but this has gradually increased since 2015-2016 to 18,750 places expected in 2018-2019.
-However, this number has not increased in proportion either to the global need for resettlement or in proportion to our increased in migration intake.
+The Minister for Immigration sets the number of people that Australia will take in and determines the priorities for deciding who will be accepted.
+In recent years, the number was set at 13,750 places, but this has gradually increased since 2015-16 to 18,750 places in 2018-19.

 For many years, Australia’s Refugee and Humanitarian Program has included both refugees who are resettled (the ‘offshore’ component), and refugees who apply once they are in Australia (‘onshore protection’).
 Although they both fall under the same Program, Australia treats refugees who are resettled very differently from those who seek protection in Australia.